Last Updated on

 However there is tremendous benefit when we deal with these emotional core belief issues.
 Once they have been addressed we can live free of those uncomfortable emotions and behaviors every day of our life for the rest of our life.
 That’s a long and rewarding return on your investment for a short bit of up front work.

 Emotion is much more powerful than logic.
 Emotion can be a powerful force that inspires us to action and to create something marvelous.
 Through limiting core beliefs emotion can also create attachments that cause us to feel trapped and unable to change.
 The key to unlocking these emotional attachments is to inventory and change the core beliefs they are built on.
 When you learn to master what you believe, you are able to master your emotions.

 Mastering your emotions makes it easy to change any habit or behavior at will.

-For lessons on identifying and changing your core beliefs you can sign up for the first Self Mastery audio sessions for free.
+For lessons on identifying and changing your core beliefs you can sign up for the first Self Mastery Course for free.